What Does Body Mass Index Mean for Teens?

 - Obese: 96th percentile to 99th percentile

-A high BMI can mean you weigh more than expected for your height.
-A low BMI can mean you weigh less than expected for your height.
-BMI percentiles are generally considered fairly accurate, especially with heavier teens.
-In some cases BMI percentiles can be misleading, though.
-Athletic teens, for example, may fall into the overweight category when actually they are muscular.
+Experts say the numbers are fairly accurate, especially with heavier teens.
+In some cases they can be misleading, though.
+Athletic teens, for example, may fall into the overweight category, when actually it’s more muscle that makes them weigh more.

-After your BMI is calculated, your doctor may follow up by asking questions about what you eat and how much you exercise.
-Knowing more will help your doctor figure out the next best step if you fall within an underweight, overweight, or obese BMI percentile.
+After your doctor figures out your BMI, she may follow up by asking questions about what you eat and how much you exercise.
+Those details help her figure out the next best step if you're in an underweight, overweight, or obese BMI percentile.